Skip to content

 好吧 (hǎo ba)

-People often use ‘好吧’ to show they agree with a request or suggestion, but they might not feel very excited about it.
+People often use ‘好吧(hǎo ba)’ to agree to a request or suggestion, but they might not feel very excited about it.
 This is similar to how English speakers might use ‘ok…’, ‘fine’, or ‘all right.’
-For example, if someone suggests going to a restaurant and you reply ‘好吧’, it means you agree but you aren’t very enthusiastic about it.
+For example, if someone suggests going to a restaurant and you reply ‘好吧’, it means you agree, but you aren’t very enthusiastic about that choice.

 Example